Aorta3698/catalan_toolbox/README.md

 # Goals
 There are 4 goals that I'd like to achieve:

 - Conversion between tree to other well-known (generalized) Catalan structures in ideally linear time.

-Common operations such as triangulation flip are to be supported for each type of structures.
+- Support for common operations such as triangulation flip for each type of Catalan structures.

 - A visualizer tool that produces publication level of svg.

-- Enumeration of well-known Catalan structures (including k-ary trees and r-dyck paths).
+- Enumeration of well-known Catalan structures (including $k$-ary trees and $r$-dyck paths).

 - Enumeration of `pattarn avoiding` binary trees.